jonnonz1/nz-statute-book/acts/public/1983/arms-act-1983.md

 Section 25 of the Criminal Procedure Act 2011 shall have no application to prosecutions for offences against this Act.

 ### 69 Forfeitures
-(1) When any person is convicted of using, carrying, or being in possession of any firearm, airgun, pistol, restricted weapon, imitation firearm, prohibited magazine, prohibited part, ammunition, or explosive in breach of this Act, the convicting court may, as part of the conviction, order that any such firearm, airgun, pistol, restricted weapon, imitation firearm, prohibited magazine, prohibited part, ammunition, or explosive shall be forfeited to the Crown.
+(1) If a person is convicted of an offence of using, carrying, or being in possession of any specified item, the convicting court must, as part of the sentencing, order that the specified item be forfeited to the Crown.
+(2) However, subsection (1) does not apply and the convicting court need not make an order under that provision if the court considers that, given the circumstances of the offending, it would be unjust to make that order.
-(2) Any firearm, airgun, pistol, restricted weapon, imitation firearm, prohibited magazine, prohibited part, ammunition, or explosive ordered, under subsection (1) to be forfeited to the Crown—
+(3) Any specified item ordered under subsection (1) to be forfeited to the Crown— (a) is forfeited to the Crown accordingly; and
-  (a) shall thereupon become forfeited to the Crown accordingly; and (b) may be disposed of in such manner as the Commissioner directs.
+  (b) may be disposed of in any manner that the Commissioner directs.
+(4) In this section, specified item means any firearm, airgun, pistol, restricted weapon, imitation firearm, prohibited item, pistol carbine conversion kit, ammunition, or explosive.

 ### 70 Authorising disposal of firearms, etc, detained by Police
-(1) Without limiting the operation of any other provisions of this Act as to the disposal of any firearm, airgun, pistol, restricted weapon, imitation firearm, prohibited magazine, prohibited part, ammunition, or explosive seized or detained under this Act, any such firearm, airgun, pistol, restricted weapon, imitation firearm, prohibited magazine, prohibited part, ammunition, or explosive that has been detained for not less than 12 months may be disposed of in such manner as the Commissioner may direct.
+(1) Without limiting the operation of any other provisions of this Act as to the disposal of any firearm, airgun, pistol, restricted weapon, imitation firearm, prohibited magazine, prohibited part, pistol carbine conversion kit, ammunition, or explosive seized or detained under this Act, any such firearm, airgun, pistol, restricted weapon, imitation firearm, prohibited magazine, prohibited part, pistol carbine conversion kit, ammunition, or explosive that has been detained for not less than 12 months may be disposed of in such manner as the Commissioner may direct.
-(2) Nothing in this section limits the authority of a District Court Judge to make an order for the restoration of any such firearm, airgun, pistol, restricted weapon, imitation firearm, prohibited magazine, prohibited part, ammunition, or explosive on application made under section 65.
+(2) Nothing in this section limits the authority of a District Court Judge to make an order for the restoration of any such firearm, airgun, pistol, restricted weapon, imitation firearm, prohibited magazine, prohibited part, pistol carbine conversion kit, ammunition, or explosive on application made under section 65.

 ### 71 Protection of persons acting under authority of this Act
 No action, claim, or demand whatsoever shall lie or be made or allowed by or in favour of any person against the Crown, or any Minister of the Crown, or any person acting in good faith in the execution or intended execution of this Act, save only in respect of any compensation that is payable in accordance with the express provisions of this Act.